RekhaChittaluri/Student-Results-Broadcast-System/README.md

 This is a simple yet efficient Java-based application designed to store and retrieve student results in real-time using **HashMap**, ensuring **O(1)** time complexity for result access.

+> 🏆 **This project was developed during the Coign Hackathon organized by our college, showcasing efficient problem-solving and real-time data handling using core Java concepts.**

 ## 🔧 Features
 - Add student results quickly and securely.
 - Retrieve individual results using Student ID.